A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Abstract

 \section{Abstract}

-We consider the fundamental problem of solving a large-scale system of linear equations.
-In particular, we consider the setting where a taskmaster intends to solve the system in a distributed/federated fashion with the help of a set of machines, who each have a subset of the equations.
-Although there exist several approaches for solving this problem, missing is a rigorous comparison between the convergence rates of the projection-based methods and those of the optimization-based ones.
-In this paper, we analyze and compare these two classes of algorithms with a particular focus on the most efficient method from each class, namely, the recently proposed Accelerated Projection-Based Consensus (APC)~\cite{azizan2019distributed} and the Distributed Heavy-Ball Method (D-HBM).
-To this end, we first propose a geometric notion of data heterogeneity called \emph{angular heterogeneity} and discuss its generality.
-Using this notion, we bound and compare the convergence rates of the studied algorithms and capture the effects of both cross-machine and local data heterogeneity on these quantities.
-Our analysis results in a number of novel insights besides showing that APC is the most efficient method in realistic scenarios where there is a large data heterogeneity.
-Our numerical analyses validate our theoretical results.
+We consider the fundamental problem of solving a large-scale system of linear equations in a distributed/federated manner.
+The taskmaster solves the system with the help of a set of machines, each possessing a subset of the equations.
+While there exist several approaches for solving this problem, missing is a rigorous comparison between the convergence rates of two different classes of algorithms, namely, the projection-based methods and the optimization-based ones.
+In this paper, we provide a comprehensive analysis and comparison of these two classes of algorithms, with a particular focus on the most efficient method from each class, i.e., the recently proposed Accelerated Projection-Based Consensus (APC)~\cite{azizan2019distributed} and the Distributed Heavy-Ball Method (D-HBM).
+To this end, we first introduce a novel, geometric notion of data heterogeneity called \emph{angular heterogeneity} and discuss its generality.
+Using this notion, we characterize and compare the optimal convergence rates of several well-known algorithms and capture the effects of the number of machines, the number of equations, and both cross-machine and local data heterogeneity on these rates.
+Our analysis not only establishes the superiority of APC for realistic scenarios where there is a large data heterogeneity, but also provides several insights into the effect of angular heterogeneity on the efficiencies of the studied methods.
+Additionally, we leverage existing results in numerical linear algebra to obtain distributed algorithms for the efficient computation of the proposed angular heterogeneity metrics.
+Lastly, as a by-product of our investigation, we obtain a tight bound on the condition number of an arbitrary square matrix in terms of the Euclidean norms of its rows and the angles between them.
+Our theoretical findings are validated through numerical analyses, confirming the superior performance of APC in typical real-world settings and providing a deeper understanding of the effects of angular heterogeneity on convergence rates.